pm7y/ko-table/README.md

 - **pageSize**: the number of rows per page.
 Default is all (*i.e.* no paging).
 - **showSearch**: show a search box in place of any ***ko-table-search*** classes.
 Default is false.
-- **rowsClickable**: make rows clickable and raise an event when they are.
+- **rowsClickable**: make rows clickable and raise an event when they are clicked.
 Default: true.
 - **allowSort**: allows the grid to be sorted by column.
 - **initialSortProperty**: the name of the property to initially sort by.
 - **initialSortDirection**: the initial sort directon.
 Default is 'asc'.
+- **showDeleteButton**: show a delete button for each row.
+Default is false.
+- **showEditButton**: show an edit button for each row.
+Default is false.
+- **showNewButton**: show a new button in the top lefft corner.
+Default is false.

 ## Requirements ##